Most use cases require some simple CRUD operations. And that was true even for a new API we built that is now used by one of our user-facing products.

 }

-Then we run some sanity checks like “field ID has to be set” or “At least one of the fields has to be set otherwise there is nothing to update”
+Then we run some sanity checks like “field ID has to be set” or “At least one of the fields has to be set, otherwise there is nothing to update”

 Even if this looks verbose, a tool like Copilot will fill in 80% of the boilerplate at the end :)

-So overall this could look like the following
+Overall, this could look like the following.

 let user = Users.select_by_email(sqlx_conn, "an_email");